- Daniel J Sexton, MD

 - Duke University Medical Center

 Epidemic typhus is a potentially lethal, louse-borne, exanthematous disease caused by Rickettsia prowazekii.
-R. prowazekii is one of three members of the typhus group of Rickettsia known to cause human illness; the other two members cause murine typhus and scrub typhus.
+R. prowazekii is one of two members of the typhus group of Rickettsia known to cause human illness; the other member, Rickettsia typhi, causes murine typhus.
+Scrub typhus is caused by Orientia tsutsugamushi.
 Like all rickettsiae, R. prowazekii cannot be grown on cell-free media, and specialized laboratory facilities are required to recover the organism from clinical specimens.

 Throughout the Middle Ages and into the early part of the 20th century, periodic epidemics of R. prowazekii infection killed millions of people.
 As an example, during the eight-year period from 1917 to 1925, over 25 million cases of epidemic typhus occurred in Russia, causing an estimated three million deaths .
 It has been estimated that epidemic typhus has caused more deaths than all the wars in history .

-- Weiss, E. The role of rickettsioses in history.
-In: Biology of Rickettsial Diseases, vol 1, Walker, DH (Ed), CRC Press, Boca Raton, FL 1988. p.1.
+- Weiss E. The role of rickettsioses in history.
+In: Biology of Rickettsial Diseases, Walker DH (Ed), CRC Press, Boca Raton 1988.
+Vol 1, p.1.

 - McQuiston JH, Knights EB, Demartino PJ, et al. Brill-Zinsser disease in a patient following infection with sylvatic epidemic typhus associated with flying squirrels.
 Clin Infect Dis 2010; 51:712.